filecoin-station/zinnia/docs/building-modules.md

 Zinnia provides a built-in IPFS retrieval client making it easy to fetch content-addressed data from IPFS and Filecoin networks.
-You can retrieve data for a given CID using the web platform API `fetch` and using the URL scheme `ipfs://`.
+You can retrieve data for a given CID using the web platform API `fetch` together with the URL scheme `ipfs://`.

 Example: